khaledh/khaledh.github.io/docs/osdev/22-elf-loader-p2.md

     unmapRegion(kpml4, region.start, region.npages)
 ```

-Finally, we need to return information about the loaded task to the caller, in particular the VM
+Finally, we need to return information about the loaded task to the caller, particularly
-region where the task was loaded and the entry point.
+the VM region where the task was loaded and the entry point.

 ```nim
 # src/kernel/loader.nim